bs-community/blessing-skin-manual/man/en/mod.md

 }
 ```

-which means adding your url of skin server to the dict `rootURIs`.
+which means adding your URL of skin server to the `rootURIs` array.

 There is a documentation for USM 1.4+, check it [here](https://github.com/RecursiveG/UniSkinMod/blob/1.9/README.md).

 ## UniSkinMod 1.2 & 1.3

-Put your root urls to `.minecraft/config/UniSkinMod.cfg`:
+Put your root URL to `.minecraft/config/UniSkinMod.cfg`:

 ```
 # SkinMe Default